blzbrg/feeq/README.md

 Give paths as input on stdin, one path per line.
 Paths can be either an absolute path (starting with `/`), a relative path (starting with `./`), or a filename (no slashes).
 Relative paths and filenames are interpreted relative to the current-working directory.
 Note: beware of how this interacts with invoking this program from another program - the CWD may not be what you expect.
 To avoid confusion, using absolute paths for everything is recommended.

-There are effectively two modes to use feeq:
+There are effectively three modes to use feeq:

 1. When all input files don't have a separator, choose the first filename in alphabetical order and rename all input files accordingly.
 2. When all input files with a separator have the same prefix, rename all remaining files with that prefix.
+3. `--force-prefix` can rename files with different prefixes all to have the same prefix.

 Hazard alert: do not provide the same file as input twice.
 This may result in incorrect behavior.